 Scaling up by zooming out: For fluorescence imaging, zooming out is limited by the low amount of light obtained at lower magnifications.
 Also, EMCCD cameras are optimized for sensitivity and often have a relatively low resolution.
 However, scaling up imaging four-fold is well possible.
-For instance, four chambers of 190 μm x 190 μm can fit onto one frame when using 140x magnification and a 512 x 512 pixel, 8 x 8 mm camera.
+For instance, four chambers of 190 μm x 190 μm can fit onto one frame when using 140x magnification (achieved by using a 20 x Objective and a 0.7 x camera mount) and a 512 x 512 pixel, 8 x 8 mm camera.
 A high-resolution camera with a large chip (such as sCMOS cameras, 16.6 mm x 14 mm chip, 2560 x 2560 pixels = 5.5 Megapixel) optimizes scaling up of DIC and bright field imaging.
 For instance, up to 30 L1 worms in 190 μm x 190 μm chambers can fit onto each frame of this camera when using a 100x magnification (see Figure 3).
 In principle, zooming out and scanning can also be combined to obtain even greater numbers of animals.
+Most neurons stay quite well in focus, so that only one focal plane needs to be imaged.
+If neurons are found to move out of the focus, a z scan using a piezo drive can be taken at each time point.

 Adaptation to different behaviors: This protocol gives a good idea of the behavior across long time scales.
 Obviously, the timing of the bursts needs to be adapted to different behaviors and life stages.

 Limitations of the technique: Several factors limit the duration of imaging.
 The most important is the amount of food.
 Once the food is consumed, larvae stop developing.
 Thus, in small chambers (190 μm x 190 μm) worms develop until the L3 stage and then arrest.
 If longer imaging time is required, larger chambers have to be used.
 The maximum duration of long-term imaging is in the range of 2.5-3 days.
 If longer imaging is required, the worms need to be recovered and placed into new chambers.
 When imaging adult worms, another limitation is caused by the offspring of these worms.
 Adult worms lay eggs from which larvae hatch.
 These larvae will also stay inside the chamber, consume food, and may disturb the image analysis.
 If offspring is a problem, a solution is to either use sterile adults or to repeatedly place the worms into fresh chambers.
 To recover worms, the agarose slab containing the chamber is cut free with a scalpel, is pulled off the coverslip, and is placed onto an NGM plate from which the worms can be recovered.
 Another limit is the restriction of the worms to relatively small areas.
 This may be a problem if long-range movement needs to be analyzed.
+While animals in the chambers can be stimulated mechanically and optogentically21,27,34,35, the sealed nature of the chamber will make it difficult to apply soluble or volatile stimulants.
+Biologically important gases such as oxygen or carbon dioxide can diffuse freely in the agar.
+The large air reservoir in the dish should keep the gas concentrations in the chambers constant over the time needed for experiments.
+However, it should be kept in mind that the local oxygen concentration in the chamber may resemble more the conditions found in liquid culture than culture on the plate.